 No. We do the shopping and all the ride transport for you.
 Public transit is also available just steps from the door and is very easy to use.
 Of course if you want to rent a car, you are welcome to.

-We have two modern French Chalets which are adjoined and almost identical to one another.
-There are 4 bedroom and 4 bathrooms in each chalet.
-Each house has two Master Suites with en Suite bathrooms.
+We have two modern French chalets, which are adjoined and almost identical to one another.
+There are four bedrooms and four bathrooms in each chalet.
+Each house has two master suites with en suite bathrooms.
 All other bedrooms have their own bathroom across the hall from the room.
 The chalets also have a sauna downstairs and a hot tub out on the deck.
 There is great and very secure bike storage in the garage of each chalet.
 Pumps, tubes and basic tools will be supplied.
 We'll set up one dining/living room as the eating area where breakfast and dinners will be served.
-The other will be set up as a large living room for apres ride snacks and cocktails prior to dinner.
+The other will be set up as a large living room for apres-ride snacks and cocktails prior to dinner.

 Never been to Europe?